Clarifai/clarifai-python/README.md

 * Read the developer guide at: https://clarifai.com/developer/guide/

 ## Getting started
-Clarifai uses Personal Access Token(PAT) to validate requests.
-You can create and manage PATs on Clarifai account.
+Clarifai uses Personal Access Tokens(PATs) to validate requests.
+You can create and manage PATs under your Clarifai account security settings.

-Pass your PAT as an environment variable.
+Export your PAT as an environment variable.
 Then, import and initialize the API Client.

 ```cmd